Consistency of spin effects between numerical relativity and perturbation theory for inspiraling comparable-mass black

 \section{Abstract}

 Numerical relativity (NR) provides the most accurate waveforms for comparable-mass binary black holes but becomes prohibitively expensive for increasingly asymmetric mass ratios.
 Point-particle black hole perturbation theory (ppBHPT), which expands the Einstein equations in the small-mass-ratio limit, offers a computationally efficient alternative but is expected to break down in the comparable-mass regime because it neglects nonlinear effects.
 Nonetheless, several recent studies have shown that ppBHPT can model non-spinning binaries with high accuracy when supplemented by simple calibrations or a first post-adiabatic (PA) correction.
-Here we assess the applicability of ppBHPT to quasi-circular binaries with a spinning primary by comparing waveform amplitudes, orbital frequencies, and orbital phases.
-We find that spin effects in ppBHPT waveforms (without additional spin information beyond adiabatic order) are in surprisingly close agreement with the corresponding NR calculation (outperforming some post-Newtonian models) over the last $\approx 20$ orbital cycles.
-This suggests that, after incorporating higher-order corrections into ppBHPT waveforms in the non-spinning limit -- via second-order self-force results or semi-analytical fits -- only modest spin-dependent adjustments may be required to achieve NR-faithful ppBHPT waveforms.
-We also show that combining non-spinning NR information with adiabatic ppBHPT can provide a reasonably accurate inspiral waveform for spins $\chi \lesssim 0.5$ mass ratios $q \gtrsim 5$.
+Here we assess the applicability of ppBHPT to quasi-circular binaries with a non-precessing primary and a non-spinning secondary by comparing waveform amplitudes, orbital frequencies, and phases.
+We find that spin effects in ppBHPT waveforms (without additional spin information beyond adiabatic order) agree surprisingly well with NR (outperforming some post-Newtonian models) over the last $\approx 20$ orbital cycles.
+This suggests that, after incorporating higher-order non-spinning corrections into ppBHPT—via second-order self-force results or semi-analytical fits—only modest spin-dependent adjustments may be required to achieve NR-faithful waveforms.
+We also show that combining non-spinning NR information with adiabatic ppBHPT yields reasonably accurate inspiral waveforms for spins $\chi \lesssim 0.5$ and mass ratios $q \gtrsim 5$.